Recipe Scaling

 Recipe scaling in Fond

 Fond's recipe scaling adjusts all ingredient quantities when you change the serving count or dough ball number.
 For bread and pizza, it works in baker's percentages so ratios stay consistent at any batch size.
-When you switch yeast types — say from fresh to instant — the app converts the amount automatically.
+When you switch yeast types, the app converts the amount automatically.
 All scaled ingredients sync to your shopping list with the correct quantities for your batch.

 Frequently asked questions